 The Panthers’ academic success was also demonstrated by a 3.09 overall department grade point average in 2011-12.
 Dannen was responsible for upgrading athletics’ academic advising position by tripling the full-time equivalent positions in the department.
-Athletics six-year graduation rate is over 70 percent (73 percent) and has exceeded the institutional graduation rate each of the past three years.
+Athletics six-year graduation rate is 70 percent and has exceeded the institutional graduation rate each of the past four years.

 UNI has also seen unprecedented individual accolades during Dannen's tenure.
 Josh Mahoney was the recipient of the 2010 Walter Byers Award.
 The award is open to all athletes in all sports in all divisions of play with one female and one male student-athlete being annually presented with the scholarship in recognition of outstanding academic achievement and potential for success in postgraduate study.
 The Byers Scholarship award is one of the highest honors the NCAA bestows on a student-athlete.